 Some of the early identified quantum sensing applications include their deployment for measuring tiny magnetic fields or detecting changes in gravity.
 These sound pretty esoteric but underpin some large established markets such as mining and navigation for autonomous vehicles or in space where there is no GPS.

-Q-CTRL's early studies have identified over 500x improvements in quantum sensors using our unique techniques in quantum control.
+Our early studies have identified opportunities for up to 500x improvements in quantum sensors using our unique techniques in quantum control.

-We call the new hardware we are building "quantum-control-defined quantum sensors" in a manner evocative of software-defined radio.
-Control is what turns basic hardware into extraordinary capability.
+We call the new hardware we are building "software-defined quantum sensors" in a manner evocative of software-defined radio.
+Quantum control, deployed through software, is what turns basic hardware into extraordinary capability.

-Right now, armed with our special capabilities in quantum control, Q-CTRL is building quantum-control-defined quantum sensors to be used in a new generation of ultra-stable navigation systems with our partners Advanced Navigation.
+Right now, armed with our special capabilities in quantum control, we are building software-defined quantum sensors to be used in a new generation of ultra-stable navigation systems with our partners Advanced Navigation.
 This partnership provides an amazing opportunity to enable stable GPS-free navigation in both civilian and defense settings over weeks, not hours.
+Losing GPS is one of the biggest strategic risks identified by AUKUS, Quad, and Five Eyes governments, so this is a truly transformational new capability.

-If GPS-free navigation is somehow not exciting enough, don’t forget that Q-CTRL is taking quantum sensing to the Moon.
-Q-CTRL is proud to be a member of the Seven Sisters Consortium contributing to a new lunar mission with partners in Australia.
+We are proud to be a member of the Seven Sisters Consortium contributing to a new lunar mission with partners in Australia.
 We're bringing space-qualified quantum sensors and navigation systems to the Moon and from there on to Mars.
-And it's only possible because of our unique capabilities in quantum-control defined hardware.
+And it's only possible because of our unique capabilities in software-defined hardware.

 Quantum sensing for navigation will accelerate some of the biggest sectors today - from mining through to autonomous vehicle networks.
 But what’s most exciting is how quantum sensors - powered and enabled by quantum control - will give us capabilities we’ve never had before.

-We’re building an entirely new way of seeing the planet through gravity, developing a persistent near-earth observation capability using small low-cost satellites.
+We’re building an entirely new way of seeing the planet through gravity and magnetism, developing a persistent near-earth observation capability using small low-cost satellites.
 And this capability can only come within reach because the new quantum control techniques we’ve developed show how we can dramatically reduce the size of the sensors we need to fit in a satellite.

 Quantum sensing provides a near term opportunity to deliver transformational new technologies to humanity.
 It’s all part of the quantum revolution we’re building at Q-CTRL and powering with quantum control.